Büyük Doğu (magazine): Magazine edition

 In 1945 Büyük Doğu was restarted as a weekly magazine.
-It continued its opposition against the ruling party, Republican People's Party, and was critical of the employment of women.
+It was very popular among the conservative readers.
+The magazine continued its opposition against the ruling party, Republican People's Party, and was critical of the employment of women.
+One year after its start Necip Fazıl published his commentary about The Protocols of the Elders of Zion which contained a clear anti-Semitic tone.
+A Turkish translation of The International Jew was published in Büyük Doğu in 1949.
+One of its contributors was Süleyman Yalçın, a conservative thinker and physician, who published articles in the magazine from 1956 to 1959 and in 1972.

 When the Democrat Party won the elections and formed the government in 1950, the magazine did not support the party due to its moderate approach.
 However, Büyük Doğu became one of the pro-DP publications over time.
+In the 1950s the main target of Necip Fazıl's articles in Büyük Doğu was Ahmet Emin Yalman, a journalist.
+He accused Yalman of being a Dönmeh and traitor.

+In March 1951 leftist university students organized demonstrations protesting both Büyük Doğu and Sebilürreşad due to their religious approach and were arrested by the Turkish forces.
+The criticisms of Büyük Doğu against reforms carried out by Mustafa Kemal Atatürk in March 1959 also led to violent protests by university professors, students and journalists.

-In addition to political content the magazine featured several examples of the symbolist poems which were formalized in a former literary magazine Dergâh.
+In addition to political content Büyük Doğu featured several examples of the symbolist poems which were formalized in a former literary magazine Dergâh.
 Büyük Doğu was banned and ceased publication on 5 June 1978 after publishing 512 issues.
 During its lifetime it was shut down at least thirteen times.